Henryk Hechtkopf: Group exhibitions

 Hechtkopf participated in dozens of group exhibitions in Israel and abroad.
 His work is exhibited the museum in Berkeley, CA, in the Jewish museum in Warsaw and in the Yad Vashem Holocaust Memorial in Jerusalem.
 In addition, his works were included exhibitions in Warsaw 1932–38.
 In addition, he exhibited in Lodz, Wroclaw, Kraków, Katovice.

 Illustrations

-Hechtkopf illustrated hundreds of books in his career, some of which would be recognized by anyone who has studied in the Israeli school system.
-Hechtkopf worked with top Israeli publishers, including Masada, Yavneh, Zimzun, Machanayim and Ofer.
-In addition, he served as the senior illustrator at Am Oved publishing house.
+Hechtkopf illustrated hundreds of books, working with Israeli publishers, including Masada, Yavneh, Zimzun, Machanayim and Ofer.
+In addition, he served as the illustrator at Am Oved publishing house.
 He worked with several well-known Israeli authors, such as Benjamin Tene, Levin Kipnis, Rafael Saporta, Yemima Avidar-Tchernovitz, Asher Barash and others.
 Amongst the books that Hechtkopf illustrated: